Ignacio Huang

+Biography

 His family emigrated from Taiwan to Paraguay, where they lived for eight years, before settling in Buenos Aires when he was eleven.
 He is a graduate of the University of Buenos Aires and later studied acting under Norman Briski.
 In addition to acting, Huang has performed glove puppetry, as well as taught ink painting and hosted cooking classes in Chinese and Taiwanese cuisine.